godtierstorytelling-ctrl/god-tier-story-spark-app-portfolio/README.md

+# ✨ STORY SPARK
+### AI-Powered Story Ideation • Worldbuilding • Character Creation • Plot Architecting

+Built with Next.js, React, Vercel, and the OpenAI API.
+This repo contains a high-level architectural overview, workflows, and design decisions for Story Spark.

+🔮 A creative engine for storytellers.
+💡 A modular system for turning ideas into stories.
+🔐 Private source code available by request.

 # god-Tier Story Spark!
 The App

 Story Spark: An AI-powered writing and story ideation tool built with Next.js, React, Vercel, and the OpenAI API.
 Public portfolio version — private source code available upon request.